ryanm-plastic-recycling/MacMarket/README.md

 * `GET /api/quiver/political?symbols=AAPL` &mdash; counts of recent congressional trades for the tickers (requires `QUIVER_API_KEY`).
 * `GET /api/quiver/lobby?symbols=AAPL` &mdash; counts of recent lobbying disclosures for the tickers (requires `QUIVER_API_KEY`).

-The frontend now includes `signals.html` and `journal.html` pages to interact with these endpoints.
+The frontend now includes `signals.html`, `journal.html`, and `backtests.html` pages to interact with these endpoints and view saved results.

 ### Optional Security Flags
 You can disable certain login checks for local testing by setting environment